-Welcome!
 Montgomery County's Adopt A Road (AAR) program encourages residents and businesses in the County to participate in a community activity by keeping our roadsides litter free.
-Currently there are more than 1,000 volunteers who have adopted over 350 road segments, cleaning over 600 miles of road in an effort to Keep Montgomery County Beautiful.
+Currently there are more than 2,500 volunteers who have adopted over 450 road segments and cleaning over 1100 miles of road in an effort to Keep Montgomery County Beautiful.
 You can be a part of this program too!

 Your participation will help reduce trash and litter along County roads and maintain a clean and attractive environment.
 Ultimately it helps protect the Chesapeake Bay.
 Litter that is washed into storm drains, travels to nearby creeks, streams, major rivers, and eventually can reach the Bay.

-With the amount of trash littered on the roadside every day, your involvement is becoming increasingly important.
+With the amount of trash littered on the roadside every day, and budget constraints within the County resutling in less mowing and road cleaning, your involvement has becoming increasingly important.
 AAR allows residents to demonstrate community pride, make a positive statement for a clean and attractive community, and have a better understanding of stormwater pollution.
 Help make Montgomery County a “Greener” place to live!

 This program requires a volunteer group or individual to pick up litter and recyclables along both sides of an adopted road segment (right-of-way).
 This program creates a partnership of citizens and local government to promote civic pride and preserve our clean environment by eliminating roadside litter.
 Help improve the appearance of Montgomery County and decrease the amount of debris/trash that washes into the Chesapeake Bay and its tributaries!

-AAR members are required to perform clean-up efforts at their adopted site at least six times per year and to report these cleanings to our office.
-Clean-ups are scheduled by each individual group at their convenience.
+AAR members are required to perform clean-up efforts at their adopted road as needed, with a minimum of six major cleanings per year (the equivalent of ever other month) and to report these cleanings to our office.
+Cleanings are scheduled by each individual group at their convenience.
 For more information view the program application above.
 There is no time limit to how long a volunteer can adopt a road and can retire at anytime by notifying our office.

 Rustic roads have been classified as either Rural or Rural Rustic Roads by legislation.
 These roads are narrow, low volume roads intended primarily for local, agricultural use, as designated by the Maryland-National Capital Park and Planning Commission (M-NCPPC).
 This classification restricts the type of maintenance that can be performed on these roads so that the rural character can be maintained.
 Cick Here for a complete list of Rustic Roads.
 Click Here to see a list of Rustic Roads in Montgomery County.

-Fill out the application and either mail, email or fax to the Community Outreach Office
+Fill out the application and either mail, email or fax it to the Community Outreach office.

 To request an application by mail or for more information, please contact the Community Outreach office at: